Greece travel tips and advice

 Entry requirements

-UK and all other EU nationals need only a valid passport to enter Greece.
+EU citizens (and those from some European countries not in the EU) need only a valid passport or identity card to enter Greece and can stay indefinitely .
 US, Australian, New Zealand, Canadian and most non-EU Europeans can stay, as tourists, for ninety days (cumulative) in any six-month period.
-Such nationals arriving by flight or boat from another EU state not party to the Schengen Agreement may not be stamped in routinely at minor Greek ports, so make sure this is done in order to avoid unpleasantness on exit.
-Your passport must be valid for three months after your arrival date.
+Since Brexit took full effect in 2021, this includes UK nationals.
+Such nationals arriving by flight or boat from another EU state party to the Schengen Agreement may not be stamped in routinely at minor Greek ports, so make sure this is done in order to avoid unpleasantness on exit.
+Your passport must be valid for three months after your arrival date but should ideally have six months left on it.

 Greek embassies abroad

-Despite EU healthcare privileges applying in Greece (see The European Health Insurance Card), you should consider taking out an insurance policy before travelling to cover against theft, loss, illness or injury.
-Before paying for a whole new policy, however, it's worth checking whether you are already covered: some home insurance policies may cover your possessions when overseas, and many private medical schemes (such as BUPA or WPA in the UK) offer coverage extensions for abroad.
+Despite the EU healthcare privileges that currently apply in Greece , you should consider taking out an insurance policy before travelling, to cover against theft, loss, illness or injury.
+Before paying for a whole new policy, however, it’s worth checking whether you are already covered: some home insurance policies may cover your possessions when overseas, and many private medical schemes (such as BUPA or WPA in the UK) offer coverage extensions for abroad.
 Students will often find that their student health coverage extends during the vacations.

 Make any claim as soon as possible.
 If you have medical treatment, keep all receipts for medicines and treatment.
 If you have anything stolen or lost, you must obtain an official statement from the police or the airline which lost your bags – with numerous claims being fraudulent, most insurers won’t even consider one unless you have a police report.